brewHouses/memo_paper_server/README.md

 # memo_paper_server

+An electronic reminder, which would help you record things that flashed through your brain and recall them even if you reach to the edage of the galaxy with your wifi adaptor.
+Sounds amazing :).

 ### Require
 You MUST have mongodb installed on the env that the app will run, and start the mongod process.